alexeatscake/mozzie/README.md

 ```

 It is also possible to run these experiments in parallel using the `pl_run_full_set.py` script.
-This as default uses 4 processes, but you can change this by setting the `WORKERS_FOR_MOZZIE` environment variable.
+This defaults to 4 processes, but you can change this by setting the `WORKERS_FOR_MOZZIE` environment variable.
 For example, to use 12 processes, you can run:

 ```bash